To see a video of this information, instead of having to read it, try this: https://youtu.be/yVLeSA-tr2w

 The National Association of Rudimental Drummers (NARD) was founded by 13 prominent rudimental drummers in Chicago in 1933.
 They eventually decided upon 26 Standard American rudiments for the teaching and performance of the snare drum, which were then the pedagogical gold standard for American drumming until the publication of the PAS 40 in 1984 (the 40 include all 26 of the NARD selections).
 Many rudimental drummers who learned to play in the NARD era rigidly treat these 26 rudiments as immutable truths that may neither be altered or amended.
 Some drummers believe that NARD actually invented the rudiments from scratch and thus they are the only “real” rudiments (a categorically and blatantly false notion).
-Of the 13 founding fathers, William F Ludwig, Edward B Straight, George L Stone, and J Burns Moore published prominent rudimental instruction books, which lend some insight into their personal rudimental repertoire.
+Of the 13 founding fathers, William F. Ludwig, Edward B. Straight, George L. Stone, and J. Burns Moore published prominent rudimental instruction books, which lend some insight into their personal rudimental repertoire.
 It turns out that they did not treat the 26 as holy canonical absolutes, nor had they personally always limited their playing repertoire to pieces that include only the 26.
 All 4 of these NARD greats either used alternative naming conventions or included non-NARD rudiments in their instructional books, even after the formation of NARD and the selection of the 26 in some cases, giving us insight into the “runners up” of the rudimental selection process — rudiments that were quite important to some founders, but were ultimately not selected.

-Perhaps regarded as the best rudimental player of the group, J Burns Moore published his only book, Art of Drumming, in 1937 with the W.F.L. company.
+Perhaps regarded as the best rudimental player of the group, J. Burns Moore published his only book, Art of Drumming, in 1937 with the W.F.L. company.
 Moore stuck extremely close to the NARD 26 and elected to include just one additional pattern, the Triple Paradiddle.
-This may have been the original American publication of the pattern as a rudiment, or at least is the oldest reference to it that I have found.
+This may have been the original publication of the pattern as a rudiment, or at least is the oldest reference to it that I have found.

-The most famous NARD founder must be William Ludwig, due to his prominent drum companies: Ludwig & Ludwig, W.F.L.
+The most famous NARD founder must be William F. Ludwig, due to his prominent drum companies: Ludwig & Ludwig, W.F.L.
 Drums, and Ludwig Drums.
 Of his many rudimental publications, the 1942 Complete Instructor is the most comprehensive, featuring 31 rudiments.
 Of course he lists the NARD 26 by number, but then sprinkles in a few more non-numbered additions throughout.
 The 5 named non-NARD patterns include the 3 Stroke Ruff, 4 Stroke Ruff, 6 Stroke Roll, Triple Paradiddle, and Flam Accent No. 2.
 None of these are Ludwig inventions and the only one that is even remotely “new” to drumming was the Triple Paradiddle, published just 5 years earlier by Moore in the above mentioned Art of Drumming.

-The compiled list of founders’ non-NARD choices so far is thus:
+The compiled list of founders’ non-NARD choices:

-3 Stroke Ruff
+3 Stroke Ruff (Ludwig)

-3 Stroke Roll (ruff by another name?)
+3 Stroke Roll (Stone)

-4 Stroke Ruff
+4 Stroke Ruff (Ludwig)

-6 Stroke Roll
+6 Stroke Roll (Ludwig)

-17 Stroke Roll
+17 Stroke Roll (Straight, Stone)

-Flam Accent No. 2
+Flam Accent No. 2 (Ludwig)

 It is quite fascinating, though, that NARD founders would not adhere to the 26 verbatim.
-I believe that any strict adherence to a canonical set of rudiments is unproductive, as evidenced by my large collection in Encyclopedia Rudimentia, and I think that the NARD founders would agree that limiting your practice repertoire is not inherently helpful.
-The 26 were simply the rudiments that all 13 members universally agreed upon from a much larger catalog of possibilities that individuals still regarded as important.
+I believe that any strict adherence to a canonical set of rudiments is unproductive, as evidenced by my large collections in Encyclopedia Rudimentia and Rudimental Grand Tour and I think that the NARD founders would agree that limiting your practice repertoire is not inherently helpful.
+The 26 were simply the lowest common denominator — rudiments that all 13 NARD members universally agreed upon from a much larger catalog of possibilities that individuals still regarded as important.
 From this simple exploration, the takeaway is: be flexible, learn as much as you can, use what works, and try to improve your drumming with any available resource.
 The 26 are a great resource, but even the NARD founders were unwilling to limit themselves to just the 26.